-Funny pictures attract children, delight and entertain them, but at the same time distract from the main task - to see the danger on the road and the opportunity to avoid it.
+Funny pictures attract children, delight and entertain them, but at the same time distract them from the main task - to see the danger on the road and the opportunity to avoid it.

 SPEAK RIGHT